banner-image

 Toward a Functionalist Approach to the Real World

-The Unicist Research Institute (TURI) pioneered a breakthrough in scientific research by developing a functionalist approach to understanding the causality of adaptive systems and environments.
+The Unicist Research Institute (TURI) pioneered a breakthrough in scientific research by developing a causal approach to science driven by a functionalist approach to causality in adaptive systems and environments.
 Since its foundation in 1976, TURI has focused on uncovering the causal structures that underlie the functionality, dynamics, and evolution of living beings, artificial systems, and adaptive environments.
-Its work is based on the discovery of the Ontogenetic Intelligence of Nature and the development of the Unicist Ontogenetic Logic, which defines the structural logic of evolution present in nature.
+Its work is based on the discovery of the Ontogenetic Intelligence of Nature and the development of the Unicist Ontogenetic Logic, which explains the evolution of nature and the operating systems of natural systems/entities, and the Unicist Ontology that establishes the framework of the causal approach to science.

 The unicist functionalist approach is based on the discovery of the ontogenetic intelligence of nature, the universe’s double dialectics, and the origin of binary actions rooted in matter.
 It addresses real-world issues by establishing their unified field through unicist ontogenetic logic, identifying governing functionalist principles, and designing unicist binary actions to ensure functionality.
 Its validity is confirmed through unicist destructive tests.